AlGepe/OmniCalcs/SEO/SlopeIntercept/New_slope.md

 ## Real world use cases of y-intercept and x-intercept (kelvin scale)

+To understand why the slope intercept form is so useful and what kind of applications it can have in the real world, let's see a couple of examples.
+Let us start with simple ones from physics, so that you can get an intuitive idea of what the y-intercept and x-intercept mean.

+Imagine we have a car moving at a certain speed.
+We can plot this movement as the time versus the distance from the car to us.
+This means that the x-axis will represent the time passed and the y-axis will tell us about the distance to the car.
+We can even imagine the car having started to move before we started the timer (so before t=0).

 ## Other equations with y-intercept

 ## Equations with NO why intercept (asymptote)